githubuniverseworkshops/data-with-copilot/workshop/README.md

 - Open the `main.py`, `check.py`, `train.csv`, and `transformed_train.csv` files

-(Train.csv is too large to open in GitHub Codespaces by default) (How do you open each of them and keep them open in VS Code?
-Mine replace each other) (Is this actually needed, given the next step uses @workspace explicitly?)

 ## Development

 ### 1. See how much you can learn about the project and the data